 A great benefit of a company being approved for E-2 Treaty Investor visa status is that it may sponsor employees with the same nationality as the company to be transferred to the US under an E-2 Treaty Investor Employee visa.
 The employees must be going to the US to work in a managerial or executive capacity or have skills essential for the success of the business.
 In addition, the employees must provide a description of the duties while in the US as well as providing information about their previous education and experience in their field.

 An additional benefit of the E-2 Treaty Investor Employee visa is that, unlike the L-1 Intra-Company Transferee visa, E-2 Employees are not required to have a non-immigrant petition approved in the United States before applying for an E-2 visa at the US Embassy or Consulate and crucially, they do not have to have been employed with the foreign company for at least one year prior to transfer to the US.
-This could result in a significant time and money savings for the E-2 Treaty Investor company who need to must send key employees to the United States quickly to get a growing business off the ground.
+This could result in a significant time and money savings for the E-2 Treaty Investor company who must send key employees to the United States quickly to get a growing business off the ground.

-The E Visa Officer will determine the validity of the initial E-2 visa and if the company registration is renewed it will most likely be issued for the maximum period allowed for the applicant’s nationality.
+The E Visa Officer will determine the validity of the initial E-2 visa and, if the company registration is renewed, it will most likely be issued for the maximum period allowed for the applicant’s nationality.
 For example, British nationals may have the E-2 Treaty Investor visa issued for a maximum of five years at a time.

 Do you need the help of a US immigration lawyer?